Excitation-inhibition balance controls information encoding in neural populations

 From sensory perception to task-driven behaviors and decision-making processes, the brain constantly receives and integrates large amounts of environmental information.
-Both the encoding and processing of this information in the cortex involve a complex interplay among different neuronal populations~\cite{koch1994large, sakurai1996population, quiroga2007decoding, vyas2020computation}.
-Understanding the basic mechanisms behind such information processing is thus a central topic in systems neuroscience.
-Several studies have investigated neural encoding at the level of individual neurons, showing that certain neurons selectively respond to specific features of incoming stimuli, such as spatial or temporal frequency, orientation, position, or depth~\cite{kriegeskorte2021neural, barlow1967neural, campbell1968angular, henry1974orientation}, leading to a sparse encoding~\cite{olshausen1996emergence}.
-However, due to advancements in the ability to simultaneously record the activity of large numbers of neurons across various brain areas, recent decades have witnessed a shift of research focus towards the investigation of collective dynamics of neural populations~\cite{gao2015simplicity, buzsaki2004large, brown2004multiple}.
-Remarkably, the trajectories of such populations are typically constrained in low-dimensional manifolds in the high-dimensional space of neural activity~\cite{kriegeskorte2021neural, buonomano2009state, pandarinath2018inferring}, suggesting that the entire population dynamically encodes stimulus variables in this reduced~\cite{cunningham2014dimensionality, mante2013context, gallego2017neural, remington2018flexible} or coarse-grained \cite{meshulam2019coarse, nicoletti2020scaling} neural state space.
-Tools from information theory have been used to measure the amount of information that the response of a neural system conveys on a stimulus~\cite{brunel1998mutual, quian2009extracting, bernardi2015frequency, panzeri2022structures}, for instance through mutual or Fisher information~\cite{shannon1948mathematical, blahut1987principles}.
+Both the encoding and processing of information in the cortex involve a complex interplay among different neuronal populations \cite{koch1994large, sakurai1996population, quiroga2007decoding, vyas2020computation} whose understanding is a central topic in systems neuroscience.
+Several studies have investigated neural encoding at the level of individual neurons, showing that certain neurons selectively respond to specific features of incoming stimuli, such as spatial or temporal frequency, orientation, position, or depth \cite{kriegeskorte2021neural, barlow1967neural, campbell1968angular, henry1974orientation, olshausen1996emergence}.
+Due to advancements in the ability to simultaneously record the activity of large numbers of neurons across brain areas, recent decades have witnessed a shift of research focus towards the investigation of collective dynamics of neural populations \cite{gao2015simplicity, buzsaki2004large, brown2004multiple}.
+Remarkably, the trajectories of such populations are typically constrained in low-dimensional manifolds in the high-dimensional space of neural activity \cite{kriegeskorte2021neural, buonomano2009state, pandarinath2018inferring}, suggesting that the entire population dynamically encodes stimulus variables in this reduced \cite{cunningham2014dimensionality, mante2013context, gallego2017neural, remington2018flexible} or coarse-grained \cite{meshulam2019coarse, nicoletti2020scaling} neural state space.
+Tools from information theory have been used to measure the amount of information that the response of a neural system conveys on a stimulus \cite{brunel1998mutual, quian2009extracting, bernardi2015frequency, panzeri2022structures, mariani2022disentangling}, for instance through mutual or Fisher information \cite{shannon1948mathematical, blahut1987principles}.
 Yet, understanding how the emergent information properties depend on the underlying dynamics of the neural populations remains an open question.